gtkwave/gtkwave/docs/install/unix_linux_4.md

 sudo meson install -C build
 ```

 GTKWave is now installed on your Unix or Linux system.
-To use it, make
-sure that the *bin/* directory of the install point is in your path.
-For example, if the install point is */usr/local*, ensure that
-*/usr/local/bin* is in your path.
-How to do this will vary from shell to
-shell.
+You can
+find it in your Application launcher.